 Over halfway through

 We then had a game where you had to throw a beanbag into a hoop on the ground.
 As we had lost our beanbags we made the best of it by using a dog rope toy!
 Faith did really well at this game.

-Basketball dribble was next and was simply bouncing a ball while running relay style and fastest team wins.
-Finally, we did a timed three legged race.
+Basketball dribble was next and was simply bouncing a ball while running relay-style and the fastest team wins.
+Finally, we did a timed three-legged race.
 So as the garden is small, we timed each team on how long it took them to cross the garden and back twice.
 I wish that I had taken photos of this as it was extremely funny but I was too busy enjoying the moment!

 So, as you have probably guessed, Darren and James were crowned the winners of the 2020 retro sports day!
 They won sweets and scratch cards and bragging rights for the year!

 We finished the day with a BBQ and played some board games too.
 It was a much needed lovely family day and one which I look forward to every summer.

 Let me know if you throw a retro sports day this year, I always love to hear from you.
 Also, what was your favourite game to play at your primary school sports day?
 I always enjoyed the sack race, although I was terrible!